13-Knightingale/albion/content/100 System Reference/105 Socialising.md

 (d20 + Proficiency) + Disposition => TN
 $$

+IF FAIL/WANT TO CONVINCE... use CHA vs PRE ability check (tip?)

 ## Language
 In order to communicate, those involved in the conversation must speak the same language.
 If a PC does not speak the same language as an NPC, they will not comprehend anything being discussed, although they may be able to interpret intent through other means.